 What to consider: If you’re reducing your interest rate but restarting the clock on a 30-year mortgage, you may end up paying less every month, but more over the life of your loan.
 That’s because the bulk of your interest charges are in the early years of a mortgage.

-Your home equity is the value of your home in excess of what you owe the bank on your mortgage.
+Your home equity is the total value of your home minus what you owe on your mortgage.
 To figure it out, check your mortgage statement to see your current balance.
-Then check online home search sites or get a real estate agent to run an analysis to find the current estimated value of your home.
+Then, check online home search sites or get a real estate agent to run an analysis to find the current estimated value of your home.
 Your home equity is the difference between the two.
 For example, if you still owe $250,000 on your home, and it is worth $325,000, your home equity is $75,000.

-What to consider: You may be able to refinance a conventional loan with as little as 5 percent equity, but you’ll get better rates and fewer fees (and won’t have to pay for PMI) if you have more than 20 percent equity.
-The more equity you have in your home, the less risky the loan is to the bank or lender.
+What to consider: You may be able to refinance a conventional loan with as little as 5 percent equity, but you’ll get better rates and fewer fees (and won’t have to pay for PMI) if you have at least 20 percent equity.
+The more equity you have in your home, the less risky the loan is to the lender.

-Getting quotes from multiple lenders can save you thousands of dollars.
-Once you’ve chosen a lender, discuss when it’s best to lock in your rate and not having to worry about rates climbing before your loan closes.
+Getting quotes from at least three mortgage lenders can save you thousands.
+Once you’ve chosen a lender, discuss when it’s best to lock in your rate so you won’t have to worry about rates climbing before your loan closes.

 What to consider: In addition to comparing interest rates, pay attention to the cost of fees and whether they’ll be due upfront or rolled into your new mortgage.
-Lenders sometimes offer “no-closing cost loans” but charge a higher interest rate or add to the loan balance.
+Lenders sometimes offer no-closing-cost refinances but charge a higher interest rate or add to the loan balance to compensate.

-Gather recent pay stubs, federal tax returns, bank statements, and anything else your lender requests.
+Gather recent pay stubs, federal tax returns, bank statements and anything else your mortgage lender requests.
 Your lender will also look at your credit and net worth, so disclose your assets and liabilities upfront.

 What to consider: Having your documentation ready before starting the refinancing process can make it go more smoothly.

-Some lenders may require an appraisal to determine the home’s current market value for a refinance approval.
+Mortgage lenders typically require a mortgage refinance appraisal to determine your home’s current market value.

 What to consider: You might be able to finance those costs, which typically amount to a few thousand dollars, but you’ll likely pay more for it through a higher rate or total loan amount, which also means more interest in the long run.
 In most cases, it makes more financial sense to pay the costs upfront if you can afford to.

-Store copies of your closing paperwork in a safe location and set up autopayments to make sure you stay current on your mortgage.
-Many lenders will also give you a lower rate if you sign up for autopayment.
+Store copies of your closing paperwork in a safe location and set up automatic payments to make sure you stay current on your mortgage.
+Some banks will also give you a lower rate if you sign up for autopay.

 Benefits of refinancing your mortgage